 Rather than heading out to the local supermarket to buy a cheap case of beer and one or two bottles of wine, grab a few of these vinos that will pair well with your offerings.
 You can’t go wrong with any of these suggestions, and if you want to go all in, you can pick out four or five bottles of wine and set them in the middle of the table when you serve dinner.
 You can explain to your guests which wine should be sipped with which dish, or you can let them figure that out for themselves.
+You can thank your wine subscription for that one.

 1. Dry Riesling